amrisi/amr-guidelines/amr.md

 > the Lone Cypress

-Note: we are only confined to these listed concepts if the text lacks an appropriate English word for the entity type.
-So, “President Obama” is still (“p / president …”), even though “president” is not listed.
+Note: we are *only* confined to these listed concepts if the text lacks an appropriate English word for the entity type.
+So, “President Obama” is still `(p / president …)`, even though “president” is not listed.

-(c) The text contains multiple English words vying for the same `:instance` slot.
+(c) The text contains *multiple* English words vying for the same `:instance` slot.
 This happens occasionally.
 Because `:instance` is the only relation that cannot physically appear twice in AMR, we instead open up a `:domain-of` role: